SynBench: A Benchmark for Differentially Private Text Generation: Conclusions and Limitations

-This work highlights the persistent challenges in generating high-quality, domain-specific synthetic data with differential privacy.
-Through a standardized evaluation framework and rigorous empirical studies on diverse datasets, we show that current methods struggle to balance utility, fidelity, and privacy—especially as domain complexity grows.
-Our membership inference audits further reveal that pre-training data contamination can undermine claimed privacy guarantees.
-Our findings inform future research and suggest to pay closer attention to empirical privacy validation, especially when facing with potential data leakage of evaluation data into pre-training corpora.
-To facilitate this, we share our code base and data (as allowed) with the wider research community.
+This work highlights the persistent challenges in generating high-quality, domain-specific synthetic text with differential privacy.
+Using a standardized evaluation framework across diverse datasets, we show that current methods struggle to jointly optimize utility, fidelity, and privacy, and our membership-inference audits indicate that pre-training data exposure/contamination can undermine the practical validity of claimed DP guarantees---motivating empirical privacy validation when evaluation data may overlap with web-scale pre-training corpora.
+We will release our codebase and datasets (as permitted), though a limitation is that our full audit protocol can be resource-intensive (e.g., 100 splits plus synthetic generation), especially for large generators and long examples; we are investigating more efficient protocols that preserve statistical reliability.